Lamartio/Glyph/README.md

 ``` Gradle
 implementation "io.lamart.glyph:core-android:+"
 ```
-- Simple: core functionality is only +-40 lines of code and +-11 lines of actual logic.
+The core functionality is only +-40 lines of code and +-11 lines of actual logic.
 The rest is just delegating and syntactic sugar.

 ## How do I use Glyph?
 There are only a couple of elements necessary for building an interactive tree of views.